-release T-Server releases the call.
+release T-Server releases the call

-Any valid T-Server returns the call to the specified destination overflow destination when posn-no-answer-timeout expires.
+any valid T-Server returns the call to the specified destination when overflow agent-no-answer-timeout expires destination, in a commaseparated list

-Specifies a sequence of overflow destinations that T-Server attempts to overflow to when the time specified in option posn-no-answer-timeout expires.
+Specifies a sequence of overflow destinations that T-Server attempts to overflow to when the time specified in option agent-no-answer-timeout expires.
 T-Server attempts to overflow in the order specified in the list.
 If all overflow attempts fail, T-Server abandons overflow.
 See also extension NO\ANSWER\OVERFLOW.
 If the list of overflow destinations contains the value recall and the call was not distributed, T-Server skips to the next destination in the list.

-Note: If you set a value for option no-answer-overflow on the Annex tab of any Position object in the Configuration Layer, that value overrides, for that position, the value of posn-no-answer-overflow in the TServer section.
+Note: When you set a value for option no-answer-overflow on the Annex tab of an Agent ID object in the Configuration Layer, that value overrides, for that agent, the value of agent-no-answer-overflow in the TServer section.